 - Lack of public transportation; cities are not walkable, and you will need a car.

-Arizona offers some of the best landscapes and outdoor activities anywhere in the United States, from hiking to mountain biking to mountain climbing to white water rafting.
+Arizona offers some of the best landscapes and outdoor activities anywhere in the United States, from hiking to mountain biking to mountain climbing to white-water rafting.

 Packed with natural wonders from the Grand Canyon to Monument Valley, the state is steeped in the romanticized history of the Wild West, as well as the rich cultural heritage of 22 different Native American tribes.
 If you cherish outdoor activities and are passionate about working with underserved communities, you’ll find a lot to love about the Grand Canyon state.

-What Adcoms Are Looking for
+What Adcoms Are Looking For

 Regardless of the state or states where you apply, admission committees are looking for community-minded, well-rounded, and mature students who will enrich the student body at their school.
 Checking off boxes just because is not enough.
 Dedication and passion are vital to your success.

-Med School Insiders can help you craft a stand out application that will get you noticed by Arizona medical schools, as well as any schools at the top of your list.
+Med School Insiders can help you craft a standout application that will get you noticed by Arizona medical schools, as well as any schools at the top of your list.
 We have a range of services to suit your specific needs, from one-on-one guidance to application editing to mock interviews.

 Thank you to Jeremiah Bearss, MD, PhD, University of Arizona graduate, for being our Insider contributor for this guide.